deeoscillostrix/blog/_tabs/about.md

 I hope that while maintaining a level of anonymity here, I am able to be as vulnerable and as truthful as possible in all of my posts.

 Other than that, I do hope you enjoy your stay here.
-Please take care, and this hoot wishes you well!
+Please take care, and this hoot wishes you well! 🦉

 **\- Oscillo Strix**

+> For you were called to freedom, brothers.
+Only do not use your freedom as an opportunity for the flesh, but through love serve one another. _- Galatians 5:13 (ESV)_

 <!-- ![oscillo-name](/assets/img/oscii_name.png) -->